Trmrskr/alx-backend-user-data/README.md

 # User Data

-The projects contained in this repository is about handling of user's personal data.
+The projects contained in this repository are about handling of user's personal data.
 They treat the concept of Personal data, PII, basic authentication, session authentication and User authentication services.

 | Project name | Description |
 | ------------ | ----------- |